pycontribs/jira/docs/contributing.rst

 We encourage all who wish to discuss by using https://community.atlassian.com/t5/tag/jira-python/tg-p

 Keep in mind to use the jira-python tag when you add a new question.
-This will assure that the project maintainers will get notified about your question.
+This will ensure that the project maintainers will get notified about your question.

 Contributing Code